 All secondary schools are required to have a named Careers Leader – from September 2018, the person’s contact details and school’s career education programme should be on the school website.
 If you don’t already know relevant colleagues in the school, then start by asking for the Careers Leader – or the person who looks after careers advice.

 When to make contact

 School careers activity is often planned 6 months to a year ahead, so that timetables and teaching cover can be organised.
 October is often a good time to contact schools to discuss involvement during the academic year.
-This academic year calendar plots school holidays, exam schedules and other events.
-We do not recommend contacting schools during these busy periods.

 How you can help